remyla/damas-core/README.md

 http://damas-software.org is a website which presents the projects related to damas-core

+https://syncplanet.io is a Saas using damas-core as backend

 http://dabox.io is collaborative platform for architecture using damas-core as backend

 https://github.com/PRIMCODE/damas-flow is a web flow graph interface based on the NodeJS server implementation which is being created since April 2015.